milarze/hotels-data-merge/NOTES.md

 TDD is especially useful for data transformation work because there are no API calls being made, it only includes pure functions.

+Some instances where TDD is not useful is when data is being read from a remote source.
+In such cases, the VCR gem could be used, but in does not add much value if the SRP is being followed strictly since the "getter" classes would only be getting the data and handing it off to another class.